Ivo-Evans/sequential-migrate/README.md

 By comparing the migration scripts with the stored states, the sequential-migrate CLI can assign a [status](https://ivo-evans.github.io/sequential-migrate/enums/MIGRATION_STATUS.html) to the scripts.

 When you run `up` or `down`, the program iterates through the list of scripts.
 For each script, it calls the `up` or `down` function from the `MigrationScript`, and then it tells the `stateInterface` about the change by calling [StateScript.add](https://ivo-evans.github.io/sequential-migrate/interfaces/StateScript.html#add) or [StateScript.remove](https://ivo-evans.github.io/sequential-migrate/interfaces/StateScript.html#remove).
+If a migration is missing (the StateScript says it has been run, but the files cannot be found) or skipped, the `up` and `down` scripts will halt and prompt you to fix the problem.

 It treats the set of migrations derived by combining the migration files with the stored state as a stack - that is, it only adds to or removes the most recent item.
-It encourages you to order migrations by the time they're released, rather than the time they're fixed, and in development to always run migrations in order, even if that means rolling back and then forward again.
+It encourages you to order migrations by the time they're released, rather than the time they're written, and in development to always run migrations in order, even if that means rolling back and then forward again.
+When you run `up` or `down`, if the sequential-migrate encounters a migration with status [MISSING](https://ivo-evans.github.io/sequential-migrate/enums/MIGRATION_STATUS.html#MISSING) or [SKIPPED](https://ivo-evans.github.io/sequential-migrate/enums/MIGRATION_STATUS.html#SKIPPED), it will halt and ask you to examine the issue.

 ## Getting started